 The Lewisburg Historic District is remarkable because of its neighborhoods, each having its own character.
 Even more remarkable is the fact that these neighborhoods have survived into the 21st century, intact.
 The active Historic Architectural Review Board, or HARB, is responsible for maintaining the historic integrity of the district.

-Thanks to Ken LeVan, of LeVan Design for this information and the picture of the porch.
-Other photos courtesy of the Susquehanna River Valleys Visitors Bureau.
+Thanks to Ken LeVan, of LeVan Design for this information.